bochamaakram/Rock-Paper-Scissors-Game/README.md

     npx react-native run-ios

-# this is but a project to put what i learned i in raect-native in action
+# this is but a project to put what I learned in raect-native in action